fenago/data-science/lab_guides/Lab_12.md

 ```
 (9602, 17)
 ```
-We can see there are fewer rows as a result of the right join, but it doesn\'t get the same number as for the Public Holidays DataFrame.
-This is because there are multiple rows from the Online Retail DataFrame that match one single date in the public holidays one.

 For instance, looking at the first rows of the merged DataFrame, we can see there were multiple purchases on January 4, 2011, so all of them